-I/we have been given an opportunity to ask questions about my condition, alternative forms of treatment, risks of non-treatment, the procedures to be used and the risks and hazards involved.
-I/we have sufficient information to give this informed consent.
-I/we understand every effort will be made to provide a positive outcome, but there are no guarantees.
+I have been given an opportunity to ask questions about my condition, alternative forms of treatment, risks of non-treatment, the procedures to be used and the risks and hazards involved.
+I have sufficient information to give this informed consent.
+I understand every effort will be made to provide a positive outcome, but there are no guarantees.

-Patient SIGNATURE:
+Patient Name printed:

-Patient Name PRINTED:
+Patient signature :

 Date: Time:

 Witness: Date: